Plain dosa recipe for simple and easy South Indian dosa needs the best dosa batter recipe.

 Once your batter for dosa is ready, let us see how to make plain dosa at home following this plain dosa recipe.

-- Iron griddle or non stick pan
+- iron or non stick pan

-- ladle and good quality spatula
+- ladle and spatula

 Plain Dosa Recipe, How To Make South Indian Style Plain Dosa